mlanin/ansible-laravel/README.md

 #### Deployment order

 1. Init releases directory structure
-1. Update repositody
+1. Update repository
 1. Export a copy of the repo to a new release directory
 1. Copy `.env.example` to `shared/.env` if it was absent
 1. Copy `storage` to `shared/storage` if it was absent
 1. Remove local `.env` & `storage` from release directory
 1. Create soft links to shared `.env` & `storage`
-1. Install composer localy
+1. Install composer locally
 1. Run `composer self-update`
 1. Run `composer install`
 1. Clear Laravel cache